 Let’s get started

 In this example, we have coded interviews from a study called “Life Satisfaction” using broad categories for the first round, such as “Emotions”, “Education”, “Interests”, and a few others.
-Now is the perfect time to deploy MAXQDA 2018’s new feature, the Smart Coding Tool, to help us break down these categories one by one into more specific codes in the second round of coding.
+Now is the perfect time to deploy MAXQDA’s Smart Coding Tool, to help us break down these categories one by one into more specific codes in the second round of coding.